top of page

 -Type 2: Irregular Verbs with Vowel Changes

 For irregular verbs, the verb stem changes in the Präteritum.
-These verbs often undergo a vowel change in the stem.
+Irregular verbs change the stem vowel in the Präteritum.

 Example: gehen (to go)